Electrolyte: Measurement

+Conductivity cells are another kind of tools used to measure the electrolyte solution's strength to conduct electricity.

 Rehydration

-In oral rehydration therapy, electrolyte drinks containing sodium and potassium salts replenish the body's water and electrolyte concentrations after dehydration caused by exercise, excessive alcohol consumption, diaphoresis (heavy sweating), diarrhea, vomiting, intoxication or starvation.
-Athletes exercising in extreme conditions (for three or more hours continuously, e.g. a marathon or triathlon) who do not consume electrolytes risk dehydration (or hyponatremia).
+According to a study paid for by the Gatorade Sports Science Institute, electrolyte drinks containing sodium and potassium salts replenish the body's water and electrolyte concentrations after dehydration caused by exercise, excessive alcohol consumption, diaphoresis (heavy sweating), diarrhea, vomiting, intoxication or starvation; the study says that athletes exercising in extreme conditions (for three or more hours continuously, e.g. a marathon or triathlon) who do not consume electrolytes risk dehydration (or hyponatremia).

 A home-made electrolyte drink can be made by using water, sugar and salt in precise proportions.
 It is important to include glucose (sugar) to utilise the co-transport mechanism of sodium and glucose.
 Commercial preparations are also available for both human and veterinary use.

 Electrolytes are commonly found in fruit juices, sports drinks, milk, nuts, and many fruits and vegetables (whole or in juice form) (e.g., potatoes, avocados).

 Electrochemistry

 When electrodes are placed in an electrolyte and a voltage is applied, the electrolyte will conduct electricity.
 Lone electrons normally cannot pass through the electrolyte; instead, a chemical reaction occurs at the cathode, providing electrons to the electrolyte.
 Another reaction occurs at the anode, consuming electrons from the electrolyte.
 As a result, a negative charge cloud develops in the electrolyte around the cathode, and a positive charge develops around the anode.
 The ions in the electrolyte neutralize these charges, enabling the electrons to keep flowing and the reactions to continue.